narrowlink/homepage/docs/comparisons/tailscale.md

 ## Efficiency

 Narrowlink has better efficiency in terms of the binary size, memory usage and CPU usage.
 Narrowlink is written in Rust.
-Tailscale is written in Go and C++ and uses the standard library and WireGuard library for most of its functionality.
+Tailscale is written in Go and C++ for most of its functionality.
 As an example, tailscale client binary size is 18MB while narrowlink with libc and tls library static linking is 3.5MB.

 ## Bottom Line